axelkar/huhuu-monorepo/huhuu-astro/src/pages/blog/when-science-actually-becomes-fun.md

 > *The present results demonstrate that pigeons can be trained to discriminate concept, or stimulus class of “beauty” based on human subjective classification.
 In other words, “beauty” in the present experiment has common discriminative stimulus elements that can be shared by humans and birds.
 We cannot, however, say that pigeons and humans have a similar aesthetic evaluation of visual arts in general.”*

-- S. Watanabe, *“Pigeons can discriminate "good" and "bad" paintings by children”*
+- S. Watanabe, “Pigeons can discriminate "good" and "bad" paintings by children”

 Some scientists also tend to enjoy putting silly titles on their research papers.
 Although don’t let the titles fool you because most of them actually contain useful and revolutionary discoveries.
 For example, a study published in the Journal of Pediatric Gastroenterology and Nutrition had the title “Factitious diarrhea: a case of watery deception” This study talks about the falsification of illnesses, especially by children and adolescents.
 The researchers also wanted to raise awareness about intentional self-harm and the importance of early intervention.
-Not so funny now, eh?&nbsp;
+Not so funny now, eh?

 Studies with hilarious titles have been shared a lot on Twitter and lately, also on Tiktok.
 Some titles tend to contain sexual innuendos such as “The mouth, the anus, and the blastopore 一 open questions about questionable openings” and “Practice makes perfect.
 Rectal foreign bodies”.
 However, I found one research paper that captures my mood every time I’m stressed out.
 It was titled “Leaf me alone: visual constraints on the ecology of social group formation”